lisp-mirror/clcon/README.md

 ```-putd-enabled 1``` - enable printing lots of debug messages. ```-putd-enabled 0``` - to disable (default).

+You can also change this option in runtime from 'Prefs' menu.
+Changed value is not saved for future sessions.

 ```-swank-ip ADDR``` - assign an alternate IP address for swank server (default is 127.0.0.1).

 ```-swank-port NNNN``` - assign alternate port for swank connection.
 Do not connect to the port use use for SLIME/EMACS interaction.